 Our dataset is generated by running the numerical solver of TGLF over a dense sample of the full 31-dimensional input parameter space, denoted as \(\vx\), as described in Section~\ref{sec:tglfnn:sat}.
 We generate the datasets with two levels of perturbations.
 The first level is the \textbf{\MaPert} set, which consists of approximately 330{,}000 samples that perturb key physical parameters in a continuous, dense fashion.
 The second level is the \textbf{\MaMiPert} set, which builds on the \MaPert set by introducing 9 additional discrete variations, resulting in around 3 million total samples.

-\paragraph{Filtering Outliers.} Some input combinations and output solutions are rarely encountered in real experiments (i.e., a modeling gap exists between quasilinear theory and reality).
+\paragraph{Filtering Outliers.} Some input combinations and output solutions are rarely encountered in real experiments.
+Standalone TGLF simulations sample the input hypercube uniformly, producing parameter combinations that violate physical feasibility constraints and would never arise in actual plasma discharges; examples include correlations between pressure gradients and between temperature and density gradients that are imposed by collisional exchange and actuator limitations.
 Additionally, the numerical solver, particularly the approximate eigenvalue solver using Hermite basis functions, can converge to sub-optimal solutions due to truncation or numerical errors.
 As a result, the generated dataset inherently contains noise or outliers that can destabilize training.
 To address this, we iteratively apply a Median Absolute Deviation (MAD) filtering approach.
 Specifically, we compute:

 where \(\tilde{\vx} = \mathrm{med}(\sX)\) is the median of the dataset \(\sX\), and \(\vm\) is the median absolute deviation (MAD).
 We then define a distance for each data point \(\vx\) as: